GDPR: how can I ensure that the processing of personal data is lawful?

 This legal basis can only be used if there is an urgent social need for the processing of certain personal data.
 This means that there must be an explicit increase in knowledge in the interest of society.
 However, this is not standard applicable to the majority of the research.
 This may be the case, for example, in research into poverty reduction.

-In addition, this legal basis also requires that an effective task of public interest is assigned to the controller.
+Note that the task of public interest must be assigned by a standard to the controller.
 This task must be laid down in the national law of a Member State.
 In the founding decrees of Ghent University, conducting scientific research has been laid down as one of the tasks of Ghent University, and in the Codex Higher Education this is also assigned as a task to universities.

 The use of the legal basis of general interest therefore requires a social necessity, an increase in knowledge for society and an explicit task in the public interest assigned to Ghent University.